-Department of Student Welfare encompasses everything that the institute undertakes to meet the personal and social needs of students and enhance their wellbeing.
+Department of Student Welfare encompasses everything that the institute undertakes to ensure physical, social and emotional well-being of the students.
 It involves recognizing, valuing and developing each student as a total and unique person in the context of society.
 The Student Welfare Program is the sum total of all the policies, structures and activities which are planned and implemented by the institute to promote student welfare.
 Asian Business School endeavors to create an environment in which students are safe, secure and feel cared for.